The 8 Best AI Tools for Consultants in 2026 (By Category)

 Auditic is an AI tool built around discovery call analysis.
 Connect it to your call recordings and it analyzes what was said, identifies opportunity signals, surfaces competitive battle cards, and generates draft proposals automatically.

-The auto-proposal feature is genuinely useful for agencies that run high call volume.
+The auto-proposal feature is genuinely useful for firms that run high call volume.
 If you're doing 20+ discovery calls a month, the time you'd spend manually drafting follow-up proposals adds up fast.
 Auditic compresses that.

 Pricing: Entry tier starts from $39/mo.